Barr to testify on Stone case before House Judiciary Committee next month

-Attorney General William Barr will testify before the House Judiciary Committee next month to discuss his actions in the Roger Stone case, Chairman Jerrold Nadler announced Wednesday.
+Attorney General William Barr has accepted an invitation to testify before the House Judiciary Committee next month, Chairman Jerrold Nadler said Wednesday.

 Mr. Barr is scheduled to testify on March 31.